Date: 28th October

 - Enable delegates to write their ‘openness statement’

 We hope that you will be able to join us on 28th October.
-To register your interest, please email: Jo Metcalf, Content and Marketing Manager at MyPlus Students’ Club.
+To register your interest, please email: Becky Hill, at MyPlus Students’ Club.